GARbINURCODE/TranslatorBot/README.md

 - **Translation of web-pages**

-    To translate web-pages, the bot have to srap them.
+    To translate web-pages the bot have to srap them.
     For scrapping the bot uses the [requests](https://docs.python-requests.org/en/master/) and [beatifulsoup4](https://pypi.org/project/beautifulsoup4/) library.
     We get and translate the title and context(/p) of the page.